Tara Magalski: Career

 After graduating from college, Magalski became a casting assistant and production coordinator for various TV shows on ABC and CBS.
 She worked for King World Productions before going back to school and received a Master's degree in Acting at The Maggie Flanigan Studio affiliated with Rutgers University.
 She has appeared in various commercials, films, and TV guest appearances.

-Tara Magalski is a certified holistic health coach (HHC) specializing in emotional eating and "spiritual" food, lifestyle entrepreneur, motivational speaker, author, TV host, and philanthropist.

 Magalski set up Divine Lifestyles, a weekly podcast, and Healing is Hot (Healthy on-Going Transformation) TV.
 She has been featured on FOX 5 LIVE, as a health expert, Fabulous Female Network, Harboring Hearts, Heels & Helmets, and Freedom Fast Lane.
 She is a graduate of the Institute of Integrative Nutrition, the world's largest nutrition school, which is affiliated with Columbia University and The State University of New York.
 Magalski’s mother died due to a drug overdose when she was 27 and her father struggles with a crack addiction.
-She is a board-certified and accredited member of the American Association of Drugless Practitioners.

-Magalski is involved in several charities and sits on a variety of boards that primarily focus on the advancement of women.
-She is a Program Developer for Girls Health Ed, which seeks to educate girls aged between 8-17 about nutrition, body image, physical fitness, personal care and reproductive health.
+Magalski is a Program Developer for Girls Health Ed, which seeks to educate girls aged between 8-17 about nutrition, body image, physical fitness, personal care and reproductive health.